-The 2020 Game and Season Manual is a resource for all FIRST Robotics Competition teams for information specific to the 2020 season and the INFINITE RECHARGE game.
+The 2021 INFINITE RECHARGE Game Manual is a resource for all FIRST Robotics Competition teams for information specific to the 2021 INFINITE RECHARGE game.
 Its audience will find the following detail:

-- a general overview of the INFINITE RECHARGE game - detail about the INFINITE RECHARGE playing field - description of how to play the INFINITE RECHARGE game - all season rules (e.g. safety, conduct, game play, inspection, etc.) - description of how teams advance at 2020 tournaments and throughout the season
+- a general overview of the INFINITE RECHARGE game - detail about the INFINITE RECHARGE playing field - description of how to play the INFINITE RECHARGE game - all season rules (e.g. safety, conduct, game play, inspection, etc.) - description of how teams advance at 2021 tournaments and throughout the season (pending approval of in-person events)